BrunoC-L/Caesium/README.md

 To associate functions to types, for usage such as `house.is_inhabited_by(person)`, define a function `is_inhabited_by` with a `House` and a `Person` parameter, which will allow the `is_inhabited_by` function to be called like a member function of `House`.

+## Functions

+Functions in Caesium are a different than other languages, as they require more input from the programmer to describe the argument passing behaviour.
+Specifically, this is in hopes of completely getting rid of accidental copying and correctly overload for references and values.
+Parameters are described using either reference `ref`, mutable reference `ref!` or value `val`, for example: `Void f(String ref name): ...`.
+Most function parameters should be values, the need for mutability or reference should be reserved for parameters which are expected to live in a data structure.
+Arguments are described using either `ref`, `ref!`, `copy` or `move`, for example: `String name = "Caesium"` can be used like `f(ref! name)`.

+Const variables may not be mutably referenced, but may be moved.
+This is unlike C++ where const disables move. copy and move arguments only bind to value parameters, while reference and mutable reference arguments bind only to reference and mutable reference parameters.
+For metaprogramming approach where values or reference are acceptable, it is possible to accept `ref | val` parameters, but callers may not use `ref | copy` arguments.

 ## Templates

 Templates in Caesium are similar to C++, but not as much of a part of the type system.